BruceFonseca/BruceFonseca/README.md

 ### Hello world, I'm Bruce👋

-## Administrador, Especialista em Business Intelligence
-## e Instrutor Análise de Dados
+## Administrador, Especialista em Business Intelligence  <br> e Instrutor Análise de Dados

 <!--
 **BruceFonseca/BruceFonseca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.